Google Cloud – Professional Cloud Security Engineer Certification learning path

 Monitoring

-- Google Cloud Monitoring or Stackdriver
+- Google Cloud Monitoring (formerly Stackdriver)

-- Google Cloud Logging or Stackdriver logging
+- Google Cloud Logging (formerly Stackdriver Logging)

-- Audit logs are provided through Cloud logging using Admin Activity and Data Access Audit logs
+- Audit logs are provided through Cloud Logging using Admin Activity and Data Access Audit logs

 - VPC Flow logs and Firewall Rules logs help monitor traffic to and from Compute Engine instances.